sujato/drafts/nikaya-introductions/nikaya-introductions-sujato/general-introduction.md

 ## Looking Up References

 When you delve into sutta reading, you’ll notice that texts and passages are referenced in sometimes confusing ways.
-On SuttaCentral we employ a simple form of referencing that is based on meaningful divisions in the texts themselves.
+On SuttaCentral we employ a simple and widely adopted form of semantic referencing.
+By “semantic” references, we mean that the reference numbers are based on meaningful divisions in the texts themselves.

 For the four _nikāyas_, this means:

 - In the Dīgha and Majjhima, texts are referenced by the ID for the collection (DN and MN respectively) and the sutta number, counted in a simple sequence from the beginning.
 - In the Saṁyutta, the collection ID (SN), _saṁyutta_ (thematic group), and sutta.